maxonrow/mxw-sdk-js/docs/api-wallet.rst

 :sup:`prototype` . provider
     Returns a connected :ref:`Provider <provider>` which allows the wallet to connect to the blockchain network to query its state and send transactions, or null if no provider is connected.

     To change the provider, use the :ref:`connect <wallet-connect>` method, which will returns a **new instance** of the Wallet connected to the provider.
+    | *data type: string*

 :sup:`prototype` . mnemonic
     | Returns mnemonic phrase for this wallet, or null if the mnemonic is unknown.